PedanticHacker/ReChess/README.md

 install them in this order:

 1. For 64-bit Windows 10 or 11, install Python by clicking the link to its installer below.
-You need *pip* package manager, so make sure to select the *Install Now* option when Python installer launches.
+You need the *pip* package manager, so make sure to select the *Install Now* option when installer launches.

     - [**Python 3.13.0 installer for Windows**](https://www.python.org/ftp/python/3.13.0/python-3.13.0-amd64.exe)

-For macOS version 10.13 or later, use [**this installer**](https://www.python.org/ftp/python/3.13.0/python-3.13.0-macos11.pkg).
+> :information_source: For macOS version 10.13 or later, use [**this installer**](https://www.python.org/ftp/python/3.13.0/python-3.13.0-macos11.pkg).

 2. In your command-line interface, install these Python packages: